Islamic Republic of Iran Cricket Association

 Islamic Republic of Iran Cricket Association is the governing body for cricket in Iran.
 In 2017, it became an associate member of the International Cricket Council.

 Administration

 Pre-2010

-Prior to 2010, Cricket did not have its own independent governing body, it was administered together with Baseball and Softball.
+Prior to 2010, cricket in Iran did not have its own independent governing body, it was administered together with baseball and softball.

 In 2009 there were two chiefs of cricket in Iran.